nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

   |                                                      |                                |
   +------------------------------------------------------+--------------------------------+

-The list of available backends can be retrieved using the following command:
+You can retrieve the list of available backends using the following command:

  ::